joren-dev/AI42/README.md

 - Login System: Implement a secure login system to authenticate users.
     - Example: Require users to create accounts and log in before accessing the AI's functionality for personalized experiences.

-- User Profiles: Allow users to create and manage profiles within the application.
-    - Example: Enable users to customize their preferences, save conversation histories, or set individual chat preferences.

 - Chat History: Store and display a history of previous conversations.
     - Example: Save and display past chat sessions, allowing users to refer back to previous interactions.